gl-inet/docs4.x/docs/tutorials/internet_cellular.md

 # Connect to the Internet via cellular

 The router can be used to access the Internet through cellular.
 There are two cases, some models have a built-in 3G/4G model; some models have a usb port and can be plugged into a usb 3G/4G modem.
-The operation steps are similar, here is GL-AXT1800 as an example.
+The operation steps are similar, here is GL-AXT1800(Slate AX) as an example.

+Some models have built-in modems and support dual SIM cards, and the interface may be slightly different.
+Please refer to [Dual-SIM](#dual-sim).

+## Setup

 On the left side of web Admin Panel -> INTERNET, Cellular sector.